 Patient Information

-A 39yr/Male presented to a peripheral hospital with complains of headache, weakness, giddiness, fatigue, malena for a period of 1 week.
-On subsequent evaluation, Hb- 12.6gm/dl, Stool- occult blood positive.
+A young ( considereing GP can present more often in older age)39yr/Male preferred terminology is ‘Gentleman’ presented to a peripheral hospital with complains of headache, weakness, giddiness, fatigue, malena for a period of 1 week did all occur since1 week or was there any sequence of occurrence.
+Related to each of the complaints was any negative history elucidated for eg. With headache/ weakness did he have blurring of vision, vomiting.
+Seizures? etc .
+Worth mentioning the vital signs if recorded as he had acute presentation.On subsequent evaluation, Hb- 12.6gm/dl, Stool- occult blood positive.
 Upper GI endoscopy showed hiatal hernia, antral gastritis and duodenal ulcer.
-He was given symptomatic treatment and discharged home in 2 days.
+Mention what was your clinical diagnosis based on findings .He was given symptomatic treatment mention drugs was it injectable or oral PPI and discharged home in 2 days what was the events when admitted to hospital and recommnedations during discharge .
+Is there a significant family history of cancers to be mentioned pertaining to the complaints of presentation.

 Clinical Findings

-After 2 weeks he presented to our hospital with complains of headache, giddiness and malena.
-He was again subjected to a battery of investigations, the reports were as follows: Hb- 9.4gm/dl, Platelets- 2,87,000.
+After 2 weeks he presented to our hospital with complains of headache, giddiness and malena for how long was he symptom free.
+He was again subjected to a battery of investigations what was additional tests conducted apart from the first visit, the reports were as follows: mention as significant drop in hemoglobinHb- 9.4gm/dl, Platelets- 2,87,000.

 Diagnostic Assessment

 Upper GI scopy showed bleeding from ampulla, with a bulky ampulla (Fig 1).
+Are pictures available from 1st scopy as you have clearly mentioned that there was only ulcer or was this neoplasm missed in first scopy as findngs !
 Side viewing duodenoscopy was done which showed periampullary neoplasm with ulcerations.
 Biopsy was taken from it.
-Lower GI Endoscopy was within normal limits.
+Lower GI Endoscopy was within normal limits reason for doing this? .
 Histopathology report: benign ampullary mucosa, lamina propria shows mild inflammatory infiltrate of lymphocytes and plasma cells.
 No evidence of granulomas, dysplasia or malignancy.
 CEA: <0.5ng/ml.
-CA 19-9: 16.77 U/ml.
+CA 19-9: 16.77 U/ml is there any microscopic picture available as it can add value to your case report.

+It would be good to mention whether he had biochemical or clinical signs of jaundice considering the location of tumour.

 Computed Tomography (CT) Scan of abdomen and pelvis with oral+ IV contrast: polypoidal, heterogeneously enhancing lesion of size 2.4*1.5*1.5 cm seen in second part of the duodenum along medial wall just below periampullary region (Fig 2).
 No dilation of pancreatic duct or common bile duct.
 Periduodenal fat planes appear normal.
 Possibility of gastrointestinal stromal tumour (GIST) likely.
 No significant abdominal lymphadenopathy.

-During this his Hb dropped to 8gm/dl.
+During this was it during repeat scopy procedure or was it during evaluation? his Hb dropped to 8gm/dl in how many days?
+And was his vitals stable? .
 He was transfused with 2 pints of packed cell volume (PCV).
 Whole body PET CT showed small, intraluminal, polypoidal lesion in 2nd part of duodenum, closely abutting ampulla.
-(SUVmax: 3.6, size: 14*15mm) (Fig 2)
+(SUVmax: 3.6, size: 14*15mm) (Fig 2) Reason for PET when there was no significant abdominal lymphadenopathy in CT?

 Fig 1.
 Showing upper GI endoscopy appearance